 But that's not all.
-If that was the full extent of Saul's wickedness it would be quite severe - yet this is only the beginning of Saul's sins.
-Saul also offered a sacrifice to God, even though he was not a priest and therefore was not able to offer sacrifices.
+If that was the full extent of Saul's wickedness it would be quite severe - yet this is only the beginning of his sins.
+Saul also offered a sacrifice to God even though he wasn't a priest and therefore wasn't allowed to offer sacrifices.
 Saul therefore despised and profaned the holy offering of God:

-1 Samuel 13:12: "Therefore said I, The Philistines will come down now upon me to Gilgal, and I have not made supplication unto the Lord: I forced myself therefore, and offered a burnt offering.

-13a And Samuel said to Saul, Thou hast done foolishly: thou hast not kept the commandment of the Lord thy God, which he commanded thee..."
+1 Samuel 13:12-13: "Therefore said I, The Philistines will come down now upon me to Gilgal, and I have not made supplication unto the Lord: I forced myself therefore, and offered a burnt offering.
+And Samuel said to Saul, Thou hast done foolishly: thou hast not kept the commandment of the Lord thy God, which he commanded thee..."

-When God commanded Saul to destroy the Amalekites, Saul disobeyed the Lord and kept them alive:
+When God commanded Saul to destroy the Amalekites, Saul disobeyed the Lord and spared them: